Available on Premium and Enterprise plans.

 1. Review the policy’s affected inboxes and companies.

-2. Click Delete policy to confirm once you understand the impact.
+2. Click Delete policy to proceed once you understand the impact.

 Warning